Luis Arraez Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA among all MLB pitching staffs (3.99).

-- Mariners pitchers combine to allow 61 home runs (0.9 per game), the first-fewest in baseball.
+- The Mariners surrender the first-fewest home runs in baseball (62 total, 0.9 per game).

-- Kirby makes the start for the Mariners, his 13th of the season.
-He is 5-5 with a 3.50 ERA and 61 strikeouts in 74 2/3 innings pitched.
+- Castillo gets the start for the Mariners, his 14th of the season.
+He is 4-4 with a 2.70 ERA and 92 strikeouts in 76 2/3 innings pitched.

-- The righty last pitched on Wednesday against the San Diego Padres, when he went 3 2/3 innings, allowing five earned runs while giving up 11 hits.
+- The right-hander last pitched on Saturday against the Los Angeles Angels, when he threw six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.